Blogs

 By Molly Traviss

 We’re all familiar with the term ‘industrial revolution’.
 We all sat through the same history lessons where we were taught how it forever changed Britain’s economy and led us to adopt new ways of working.
 But revolution didn’t just stop in the 1800s – modern history has in fact witnessed three, and the world is now gripped by a fourth.
 The Fourth Industrial Revolution (4IR) is an amalgamation of technology that has blurred the lines between the physical, digital and biological spheres.
-The explosion of this revolution is unprecedented, with COVID-19 providing the spark that lit the fuse.
+The explosion of this revolution is unprecedented, with the COVID-19 pandemic the spark that lit the fuse.

-There were two crucial ingredients needed to successfully navigate the transition.
-First, managing a team that was adjusting to an entirely new way of working required an entirely new type of leadership and, ‘at the heart of that is good communication’ says Tom Henderson, VISFO’s Head of Product.
-‘We have daily stand-up meetings and cross-team sprint reviews- to keep everyone informed and encouraged.’
-Matt Stoker, one of our Front-End Developers tells us, ‘I still feel like I work with my team every day, we are given everything we need to adapt and improve even though we are no longer physically working together.’
+There are two crucial ingredients for navigating this transition.
+First, managing a team that is adjusting to an entirely new way of working requires an entirely new type of leadership and, “at the heart of that is good communication” says Tom Henderson, VISFO’s Head of Product.
+“We have daily stand-up meetings and cross-team sprint reviews, to keep everyone informed and encouraged.”
+Matt Stoker, one of our Front-End Developers, tells us, “I still feel like I work with my team every day, we have everything we need to adapt and improve even though we are no longer physically working together.”

 The next normal